C11320591/personio-challenge/README.md

 Although it is lightweight and does not process any confidential data, we could reconfigure the Go application to use TLS making it secure.
 I briefly looked at the Go documentation and understand that it just needs a couple of extra parameters: a certificate (which was generated in the alpine image in the Dockerfile) and a key ([example provided on Go documentation](https://pkg.go.dev/net/http#example-ListenAndServeTLS)).

 ### EC2 AutoScaling
-In the interest of maintaining high availability, we could manually define the AutoScaling Group configuration for the EC2 Worker Nodes – for instance, we could configure a min/max capacity so the application scales out and is not isolated to a subset of EC2 Instances (risk of saturation in case of multiple Kubernetes pods on small set of hosts).
+In the interest of maintaining high availability, we could manually define the AutoScaling Group configuration for the EC2 Worker Nodes – for instance, we could configure a min/max capacity so the application scales out and is not restricted to a pre-defined number of nodes (risk of saturation in case of multiple Kubernetes pods on small set of hosts).

 ### Systems Manager
 Since the webserver is hosted on EC2 (Worker Nodes), we manage the underlying hosts.
 This means we are responsible for applying updates and security patches.
 To do so, we could onboard the EC2 instances with [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/index.html) which provides access to multiple host management tool such as Patch Manager and Run Command.
 Alternatively, we could investigate whether to deploy this application on Fargate which abstracts the OS layer, however comes at a higher expense.